-- A full induction programme over the two-year period; - A designated Induction Tutor, who will provide monitoring and support, and co-ordinate their assessments; - A designated induction Mentor, who will provide regular structured mentoring sessions (1 hour weekly in Year 1 and 1 hour fortnightly in Year 2) and targeted feedback; - An induction Mentor who completes the dedicated training as directed by the Appropriate Body; - Chances to observe experienced teachers (either within the school or at another school) with effective practice; - Opportunities to meet with experienced practitioners and discuss effective practice; - Observations of their teaching at regular intervals, and follow-up discussions with prompt and constructive feedback; - Regular professional reviews of their progress, to take place termly (except in terms where formal assessment is held), at which their Induction Tutor will review objectives and revise them in relation to the relevant standards and their current needs and strengths;
+- A full induction programme over the two-year period; - A designated Induction Tutor, who will provide monitoring and support, and co-ordinate their assessments; - A designated induction Mentor, who will provide regular structured mentoring sessions (1 hour weekly in Year 1 and 1 hour fortnightly in Year 2, both within the school working hours) and targeted feedback which is followed-up; - An induction Mentor who completes the dedicated training as directed by the Appropriate Body and BPN;

-The opportunity to meet with (face-to-face or remotely) other Trust ECTs on at least a half-termly basis.
+- Chances to observe experienced teachers (either within the school or at another school) with effective practice; - Opportunities to meet with experienced practitioners and discuss effective practice; - Observations of their teaching at regular intervals, and follow-up discussions with prompt and constructive feedback; - Regular professional reviews of their progress, to take place termly (except in terms where formal assessment is held), at which their Induction Tutor will review objectives and revise them in relation to the relevant standards and their current needs and strengths; - The opportunity to meet with (face-to-face or remotely) other Trust ECTs on at least the equivalent of a half-termly basis within the Trust ECT Network. - Upon request by ECTs, they will benefit from colleagues revisiting any areas of uncertainty in relation to policies and procedures.